 - You find it difficult to accept a compliment.

-If any of these sound like you, you may have difficulty using assertive communication.
+If any of this sounds like you, you may have difficulty using assertive communication.

 Communication styles can be seen on a continuum from passive to aggressive, with assertive communication in the middle.

 Assertiveness is standing up for yourself in a way that does not violate the rights of another person.
-It is a direct and honest expression of your feelings and opinions.
+It is a direct, honest expression of your feelings and opinions.
 Your rights and the rights of others are equally valued, expressed, and respected.

 You may have been uncomfortable being assertive in the past because you confused it with aggressiveness.